 Group classes meet for one hour sessions, once a week on the same day at the scheduled time.
 Occasionally there will be a skipped week due to holidays or other scheduling issues; if this is the case, you’ll see it noted in the details under that specific class listing and the graduation date will be moved accordingly.
 We also keep our Calendar Of Classes updated for convenient referral.

-J9’s K9s offers group classes on weekday evenings as well as on weekends.
+J9’s K9s offers group classes, in-person and in live, interactive, online Zoom rooms on weekday evenings as well as on weekends.
 You can see the day of the week, start time, location, instructor and other details for each class in the individual listings.
 To see a calendar of current and upcoming classes, click here.

 Click here to see addresses and maps of the different locations where our group classes are held.

-All J9’s K9s classes are limited to 10 dogs, except certain Specialty Classes and Field Trips which may have less or more spots available for enrollment.
-K9 Nose Work Classes, Beginner Intro To Agility Classes and Treibball Workshops are limited to 8 dogs.
+All J9’s K9s classes are limited a set number dogs, and during this time of social distancing our in-person classes are typically limited to 6 dogs to allow for enough space to accomplish this.
+Certain Specialty Classes and Field Trips which may have less or more spots available for enrollment, as the training area allows.
 Most classes have at least one assistant in addition to the instructor, so every dog gets individual attention.